jooby-project/jooby/md/config.md

-# config, environment and logging
+# config, env and logging

 Jooby delegates configuration management to [TypeSafe Config](https://github.com/typesafehub/config).
 If you aren't familiar with [TypeSafe Config](https://github.com/typesafehub/config) please take a few minutes to discover what [TypeSafe Config](https://github.com/typesafehub/config) can do for you.